Inventory Financing: A Guide for Retailers Across Industries

 Why Kickfurther?

-Kickfurther isn’t your typical inventory financing—it’s an innovative solution that takes things up a notch.
+Kickfurther isn’t your typical inventory financing—it’s an innovative solution that takes things up a notch and works on consignment.
 With us, you can experience a more growth-focused approach to inventory financing for startups.
 Here are the advantages of partnering with us:

 • No immediate repayments – Do not pay until your product sells.
 Other providers may debit your account daily as part of a repayment schedule, and loans require repayment before your sales cycle has even begun.
 With Kickfurther, you set your repayment schedule based on what works best for your cash flow.